asyncbtd/JavaTelegramBot/README.md

 To build the project you need maven which can be downloaded [here](https://maven.apache.org/download.cgi), or use shell or cmd files in the project root depending on your operating system.

-Before each build, you need to remove old artifacts using the `mvn clean` command if you installed maven yourself, if you use files from the project root command for Windows `mvnw clean` and for Linux `./mvnw clean`.
+All commands must be written in the root folder of the project.

-You can start the build using the `mvn package` command, if you installed maven yourself, or if you are using the project files from the root command for Windows `mvnw clean` and for Linux `./mvnw clean`.
+Before each build, you need to remove old artifacts using the `mvn clean` command.

-Once the build is complete, a target folder is created in the project root where the .jar file will be located.
+You can start the build using the `mvn package` command.
 ## Example config
 ```yaml
 telegram: